xenify-io/litepaper/README.md

 One of the main goals of XEN is to democratise mining by providing a decentralised platform that allows anyone to participate in the mining process.
 This is achieved by utilising a Proof-of-Work (PoW) consensus algorithm that is resistant to ASIC mining, thus ensuring that the network remains accessible to individual miners.

-In addition to its mining capabilities, XEN also features a native cryptocurrency, XEN token, which is used to incentivise miners and maintain the security of the network.
+In addition to its mining capabilities, XEN also features a native cryptocurrency, the XEN token, which is used to incentivise miners and maintain the security of the network.
 XEN tokens are also used to pay for transaction fees and other network services.

 XEN operates on a Proof of Participation (PoP) system, which allows participants to mint their coins.
 The XEN smart contract employs a fair distribution system based on reward time locks and the total number of participants.
 XEN's value is linked to its difficulty to be minted, similar to Bitcoin.
 As more participants join and mint XEN, the total amount of generated XEN drops, making it more scarce and valuable.